gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 // AutoUpdateConfigSpec is the spec for the autoupdate config. message AutoUpdateConfigSpec {
-  // agent_autoupdate specifies whether agent autoupdates are enabled. bool agent_autoupdate = 1;
+  // agent_autoupdate_mode specifies whether agent autoupdates are enabled, disabled, or paused.
+  Mode agent_autoupdate_mode = 1;
   // agent_schedules specifies schedules for updates of grouped agents.
   AgentAutoUpdateSchedules agent_schedules = 3;
 }